bparmentier/www/stories/about.md

 I am a student at École supérieure d'informatique in Brussels, Belgium.

-I have basic knowledge in C, C++, Java, HTML, CSS, PHP, x86 Assembly, SQL and I can manage with some scripting languages like bash.
+I know Java, C, C++, Python, HTML, CSS, PHP, x86 Assembly and SQL.
 I write my reports in LaTeX and the articles on this site in Markdown or reStructuredText.

-I believe open knowledge leads to a better world, that's why I support open data and free software ("as in free speech", more than "as in free beer").
+I believe that open knowledge leads to a better world, that's why I support open data and free software ("as in free speech", more than "as in free beer").

 If you learned something new thanks to me, then I achieved my goal, and ask you